 The fact that the Scheme issues a hospital admission reference number for an intended treatment and / or procedure(s) is not a guarantee of payment or reimbursement of the costs by Genesis.
 The reimbursement of all claims is always subject to adjudication and audit in accordance with the benefits provided in the Scheme Rules.

-All consultations, procedures and / or special investigations done on the pre-operative day and for which a hospital facility is not necessary will, at the Scheme’s discretion, be reimbursed from the member’s savings account (if available) or be for the member’s personal account.
+All consultations, procedures and / or special investigations done on the pre-operative day and for which a hospital facility is not necessary will, at the Scheme’s discretion, be reimbursed from the member’s available SMF account (if available) or be for the member’s personal account.

 Prescribed Minimum Benefits (PMBs) as prescribed in the Medical Schemes Act will be reimbursed as prescribed in the Act.